 This answer depends upon many factors: What is included in your program?
 How much do you want to travel independently while abroad?
 Is my destination costly to get to but cheap when I live there?
 Is my destination more expensive than my own city?
 We encourage students to save so that you have money to cover additional expenses and have the freedom to enjoy much of what your host country can offer.
 You will want to budget in spending money for things like food, travel, souvenirs and gifts.
 All education-related expenses will be included in the calculation of your financial aid package.

-When investigating program options is it important to always ask—What is included?
+When investigating program options, it is important to always ask—What is included?

 Key things to investigate as you explore program options: